swayos/swayos.github.io/README.md

 ## Setup ##

-Install sway and the basic utilities first with your package manager
+Part 1 : Install sway and the basic utilities first with your package manager

 ```
 sway